 Le Mans lasts much longer than just 24 hours, from a spectator's point of view it is actually a full week which offers lots of events which are worth a watch.
-The traditional opening of the race week used to be the Monday prior to the race when the administrative checking & scrutineering started, this is already a major event in its own right.
+The traditional opening of the race week used to be the Monday prior to the race when the administrative checking & scrutineering started; this is already a major event in its own right.
 In a move to attract more spectators, it has recently been brought forward to the Sunday.
 Some people see this scrutineering, which is basically a technical inspection of the cars, driver's suits and helmets more as a ceremony than a function.
-It is to be held in the "Place Centrale des Jacobins," below the cathedral.
+It is to be held in the "Place de la République".
 Parking is much more restricted than it has been in the past so if in doubt, leave your car at the circuit and take the tram.
-It is this unique event which gets everyone in the mood, ok, some team bosses and drivers are probably not happy that they have to drag everything including themselves into cetral Le Mans, but for the race fans it is well worth a visit, at least once.
-One after another, the teams are certified to run according to the A.C.O.'s regulations, see below for a detailed schedule when each team is being checked:
+It is this unique event which gets everyone in the mood, ok, some team bosses and drivers are probably not happy that they have to drag everything including themselves into central Le Mans, but for the race fans it is well worth a visit, at least once.
+One after another, the teams are certified to run according to the regulations, see below for a detailed schedule when each team is being checked:

-Sunday, 5th June 2011, 2:30 pm - 7.00 pm
+Sunday, 10th June 2012, 2:30 pm - 7.00 pm